rothos/protocol_1/index.md

 1. Notes
     - Note that you can also interleave/weave these questions (or the spirit of these questions) with[/into] a main meditation practice as you're doing it.
     - Don't force the questions below.
 If you're mind doesn't want to answer them, then don't make your mind answer them.
     - You don't need to get complete answers or verbal answers to the questions.
 Just good-faith try/intend to answer, being willing to release the *how* of how you're getting the answer or answering.
 When in doubt, let go and start over or let go completely.
-Let you mind have time and space to answer the questions however it wants.
+Let your mind have time and space to answer the questions however it wants.
 The mind might answer by doing something rather than answering the question, specifically.
     - You don't need to ask the questions below verbally or discretely, though it's good to experiment with that first.
 You can also cast your mind over the questions or the memory of the questions, sequentially, semi-sequentially, or all together, all at once.
 Try to vary how you're accessing the questions, verbally/sequentially versus all at once, and the degrees in between.
-    - There is a "meta meta protocol" [sic] which is applying this protocol to itself.
+    - There is a "meta meta protocol" [_sic_] which is applying this protocol to itself.
 There are contextually better and worse ways to use this meta protocol and there are better and worse interpretations of how to use it.
 The "meta meta protocol" can help you move towards better and better interpretations and uses.
     - Note that the meta protocol can be used for other things besides meditation, such as problem solving, planning, or really anything, mental or physical.

 2. Retrospective Evaluation of Happening and Doing